Housing in SF is so bleak, this developer wants to build underground ‘sleeping pods’

 The idea of placing bunks in the basement was that of Chris Elsey, lead developer on the project—who tells us he designs, builds, manages, and finances all of his projects.
 What inspired him?
 “In a word, affordability,” says Elsey, who speaks in a firm Kansas drawl.
 “I mean, that’s the big problem.
 San Francisco, you know, kind of prides itself as being this inclusive, diverse place, yet, if you look at housing stock, there’s no diversity in the housing stock.
 You have to be a very wealthy person to live in the city of San Francisco.”

-His goal was to build the most affordable, market rate building he could, rather than create expensive units that could be afforded by some and subsidized by the government for the rest.
+His goal was to build the most affordable market-rate building he could, rather than create expensive units that could be afforded by some and subsidized by the government for the rest.
 (In San Francisco, there’s a pool of rare, rent-controlled apartments; to get one, renters have to win a lottery, and currently, 25% of all new construction in San Francisco has to be earmarked toward this program.)
 That cost savings led to all sorts of optimizations.
 He capped the structures at eight floors, which allowed him to build with a cheaper mix of wood and concrete, rather than adopting full concrete as code would require a taller building to do.
 It also meant giving up on the one-bedroom and two-bedroom ideal.

 “If you just keep doing what you’ve been doing, building a bunch of one-bedroom and two-bedroom apartments, that’s kind of the definition of insanity!”
 Elsey says.
 “If you keep doing exactly what you’re doing, why would you expect a different result?”